• Skip to primary navigation

 📦 Storage

-• Jam is best if eaten in the first year but will last for many, many years.
-It also depends on how much sugar you add and if the lid has hermetically closed and it's not a faulty one.
-I always check my jam by looking to see if no air has gone in.
+• Jam is best if eaten in the first year, but it will last for many, many years.
+It also depends on how much sugar you add and if the lid is hermetically closed, and it's not a faulty one.
+I always check my jam by looking to see if any air has gone in.
 How do I know air has gone in?
-You will see fungi on top after a while which means that the jar has to be opened, cleaned by removing a good layer from the top, and taken for consumption.
+You will see fungi on top after a while, which means that the jar has to be opened, cleaned by removing a good layer from the top, and taken for consumption.

 Birds eye view of elderberry jam.